microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/README.md

     -   graphQL

 -   Schematize configurations:
-    Likely the only schematize configuration we will want is one for using it with `Schema` and `EditableTree`, but other options are possible.
+    Likely the only schematize configuration we will want is one for use with `Schema` and `EditableTree`, but other options are possible.
     Likely will want optional fast path for when the `EditableTree` is backed by a `Forest` using shape based compression: may be able to skip some or all validation for whole subtrees this way.

 -   Schematize Types: A typescript type-meta-function that subsets the `EditableTree` API to be schema aware (for both reading and editing)